thruthesky/easy_packages/easy_storage/README.md

 <string>This app requires access to the camera to share the photo on profile, chat, forum.</string>
 ```

+## Install Firebase Extension for Thumbnail support

+The package will work even if you do not install the extension but there might be a flickering.

+To add thumbnail support in `easy_storage`, follow these steps:

+1. Install the [Image Resize Extension](https://extensions.dev/extensions/firebase/storage-resize-images) three times(instances) with the following configurations;

+2. Install three instances of the image resize extension.

+- Each size of the instance must be 200x200 (small), 600x600 (medium), 1200x1200 (large)
+- And with the same settings below
+  - Deletion of original file: false (No)
+  - Make resize images public: true (Yes)
+  - Cache-control header: max-age=86400
+  - Convert images to prefered type: webp
+  - Backfil: Yes
+  - Assign new access token: false (No)
+-

 # TODO

 - Give an option to `init` that if the thumbnails are being used.